enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/entity_locating.md

 ---

-Finds all entities in the provided range around a specific block position, optionally restricted by entity type.
+Finds all entities in the provided range around a specific block position.